Welcome to West Valley College Transfer Center

 How to Apply

-You need to apply to transfer between November 1st – 30th of the year PRIOR to the fall you want transfer.
-You can access the application beginning August.
+You need to apply to transfer between November 1–30 of the year PRIOR to the fall you want to attend.
+You can access the application beginning in August.

 Very few UC campuses accept students for the Winter and Spring terms.
-See what majors and campuses are open if you are interested in transferring for these terms.
+See which majors and campuses are open if you are interested in transferring for these terms.

 For information about applying to a UC, start here.
 You can also review tips for presenting yourself (as a transfer student) on the UC application.
-The application also asks you to answer a series of Personal Insight Questions (PIQ’s).
-See information regarding the PIQ’s.
-UC also provides a worksheet to help you brainstorm your PIQ’s.
+The application also asks you to answer a series of Personal Insight Questions (PIQs).
+The UC also provides a worksheet to help you brainstorm your responses.

 You can schedule an appointment to meet with a counselor at any time should you need individual assistance in completing your application.
-The Transfer Center also offers application workshops during the fall semester.
-Consult our Transfer Calendar to see when we are offering these workshops.
+The Transfer Center also offers application workshops and drop-ins during the fall semester.
+Visit our Transfer Calendar to see when we are offering these workshops.
+The Success Center also offers drop-in assistance for Personal Insight Questions.

 California State University